sig-gis/SEPAL-CEO/docs/module-4.rst

   b.
 Specify the **number of operators,** or people who will be doing the classification.
 Here, leave it set to 1.
 For CEO, this might be the number of users you think your project will have.
   c.
 The **size of the interpretation box** depends on your data and corresponds to CEO’s sample plot.
 This value should be set to the spatial resolution of the imagery you classified (Landsat= 30 meters).
 Here, leave it at 30 m.

    When should you use CEO, and when should you use the CEO-SEPAL bridge?
-In general, **the CEO-SEPAL bridge should only be used for very simple use cases.** More specifically, CEO-SEPAL is a great option when you have only high-confidence categories, have a relatively small number of points, when you will collect the data yourself, and when the built in questions about your data points suffice.
-Most often, you will want to create a CEO project.
+In general, **the CEO-SEPAL bridge should only be used for fairly simple use cases.** More specifically, CEO-SEPAL is a great option when you have only high-confidence categories, have a relatively small number of points, when you will collect the data yourself, and when the built in questions about your data points suffice.
+For other situations, you will want to create a CEO project.
 Creating a CEO project through the collect.earth website is a better option when you have low-confidence categories, a larger number of points in your sample, when you want to use specific validation imagery, when multiple people will collect data and you need to track who is collecting data, and when you need more complex or custom questions about your data points.

+..
 CEO-SEPAL does not ask about low confidence categories--this is a problem for creating an error matrix if you have low-confidence categories.
+I think this was fixed

 18. If you would like to create a project via CEO, click on **Download .csv** and follow the steps in Part 2 below.
 After following the directions in Part 2, you will proceed to Exercise 4.2.
 We highly recommend using this approach, and we will demonstrate it in this manual.
 19. To create a project via the CEO-SEPAL bridge, click on **Create CEO project.**